jxnl/blog/docs/writing/posts/advice.md

 ### Merit

 Very few people get a job on merit alone.
 You have to be a big fish in a big pond.
 That's like IOI, top 1% in your class, etc. That's just...
 Sort by grades and interview?
 That's hard.
 You literally have to be the best.
+I say what I say knowing that you've already worked hard, knowing that you've already put in the sweat, but understanding that the next 10% or the next 5% of improvement is going to be much more difficult, than focusing on being a better person.
+And that I want you make a conscious of the trade-offs you make between these 'soft' and 'hard' skills.

 ### High Agency